DeepakIngole/Pnums.jl/README.md

 I have chosen to focus on contiguous intervals (Pbounds), because it seems that dense representations won't be able to scale well to higher precisions and multiple dimensions (a dense bitset for 32-bit Pnums would require 2^32 bits ≈ 500MB to represent a single set, and the storage requirements for a dense 2D set over 16-bit Pnums would be the same).

-Contiguous intervals should be a useful building block for *sparse* represetations of sets; indeed, the results returned by bisectroot and bisectmaximum are exactly this kind of sparse representation.
+Contiguous intervals should be a useful building block for *sparse* represetations of sets; indeed, the results returned by findroots and findmaximum are exactly this kind of sparse representation.

 ### Other Limitations